'So many children dying': Somalia drought brings famine near

 One day in mid-September, 29-year-old Fartum Issack and her husband carried a small body along a dusty track to a graveyard.
 Their 1-year-old daughter had arrived at camp sick and hungry.
 She was rushed for treatment, but it was too late.

-The graveyard opened in April especially for the newly displaced people.
-It already had 13 graves, seven of them for children.
+The graveyard opened in April and already had 13 graves.
 There’s easily room for hundreds more.

-Issack and her husband chose to bury their daughter in the middle of the empty ground.
+Issack and her husband buried their daughter in the middle of the empty ground.

 “We wanted to easily recognize her,” Issack says.